stfbk/OIDC-SPID-CIE-Validator/README.md

 There are also optional arguments:

 - `--v`, to receive a **verbose** output
-- `--f <filename>` or `--filename <filename>`, if you want to add a file as a input, e.g., to run the tool on multiple RPs.
+- `--f <filename>` or `--filename <filename>`,  if you want to add a file as input, e.g., to run the tool on multiple RPs.
 It contains the list of URLs, where URL_EC is in the first line and URL_AR in the second.
+You can find the sample file as `sample_inputfile.txt`.
+To improve readability, blank lines between URLs are allowed.
+These blank lines will be ignored during processing.
 - `--spid`, to execute SPID compliance instead of the CIE on default

 Example command: `sh run.sh --ec "https://testing_rp.fbk/" --ar "https://testing_rp.fbk/request"`